AtanasBondzhakov/rock-world/README.md

 # Rock World
 ### A React-based application that allows users to explore various rock albums.
 Users can register, log in, browse featured content, create, add comments and more.
-#### Recommended resolution: 1920x1080
+### Recommended resolution: 1920x1080
-#### This project uses the SoftUni Practice Server to handle backend operations and data management.
+### This project uses the SoftUni Practice Server to handle backend operations and data management.

-## You can access deployed app at [Rock-World](https://rock-world-32534.firebaseapp.com/) or follow the instructions to run it locally
+### You can access deployed app at [Rock-World](https://rock-world-32534.firebaseapp.com/) or follow the instructions to run it locally.

 ## Getting Started